DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Day_1_Lecture_DC_LifeCycles.md

 - DMP Tool
 - Curation Profiles forms?
 - ~~Data Up?~~ This has been discontinued for now, and CDL is in the process of merging it with DASH -- they suggest Morpho as a replacement for scientific data: https://knb.ecoinformatics.org/#tools

-## Spare notes [move to wiki]
-- need to talk about scope for "tools" -- what curation tasks are we aiming to support?

 ## Bibliography